jonnonz1/nz-statute-book/acts/public/2012/exclusive-economic-zone-and-continental-shelf-environmental-effects-act-2012.md

 ### 99A Joint applications for section 20 activity and for nationally significant activity to be referred to board of inquiry
-(1) This section applies to a joint application for consent if— (a) the application for a marine consent is for a section 20 activity; and (b) the application for a resource consent that is or is part of a proposal of national significance is to be referred to a board of inquiry under section 142(2)﻿(a) or 147(1)﻿(a) of the Resource Management Act 1991.
+(1) This section applies to a joint application for consent if— (a) the application for a marine consent is for a section 20 activity; and (b) the application for a resource consent that is or is part of a proposal of national significance is to be referred to a board of inquiry under clause 55(2)﻿(a) or 63(1)﻿(a) of Schedule 10 of the Natural and Built Environment Act 2023.
 (2) The responsible Ministers must, as soon as practicable after being notified in accordance with section 46(1)﻿(a), appoint a board of inquiry to—
   (a) decide the joint application; and
   (b) perform or exercise the functions, duties, and powers of a marine consent authority, prescribed in subparts 2C to 2E, in relation to the application (including any appeals in relation to the matter that are filed in any court).